furk4nyildiz/PHP-Port-Scanner/README.md

 # Multiple port scanning using array with PHP.

-How to use port-scanner :
+How to use port-scanner : \n
     Type ip or domain name in the array.

 Example :